 This inciting moment can begin earlier.
 It is either internal or external, and shows us more about the characters.
-In older books and archaic storytelling, more time was given to this setting up of the protagonist’s ‘ordinary world’.
+In older books, more time was given to this setting up of the protagonist’s ‘ordinary world’.
 If you want to go this route, make sure you keep it short and make sure it is important.
-For example:

 - A protagonist almost has a car accident because she is distracted.
 She ends up being late to pick up her child.

 - A bodyguard can’t sleep.
 He is having a crisis.
 His girlfriend has left him, his father is ill, and he wonders if he is still good enough to do his job.

 - A man’s business flight is cancelled.
 Annoyed, the workaholic decides to go home and do some work from home.
 It’s closer to the airport.

 - A man is fighting with his wife because her mother is interfering in their marriage.
 He walks out, late for a doctor’s appointment.

 - A teenage girl is bullied by other children her age.
 She has always felt as if she does not belong and wishes that a dragon would spirit her away.

 This type of inciting moment involves a slower beginning with a minor conflict (bearing in mind this is relative to the storyline).
 This gives you a chance to get to know the characters, but don’t go back further than this.
 The major inciting moment must occur soon after this.